 Find drop box locations to dispose unused or unwanted prescription drugs.
-This application displays all drop off locations in Arizona and enables the user to enter their address to receive directions to the location closest to them.
+The link below displays all drop off locations in Arizona and enables the user to enter their address to receive directions to the location closest to them.

 What's Accepted: